legalthings/std-verbose.js/README.md

 * WARN
 * ERROR

 All messages with a level below `verbose.minLevel` will not be outputted.
-Defaults to `INFO`.
+Defaults to INFO.

 ## Stream selection